harvesthq/chosen/contributing.md

 <a name="pull-requests"></a>
 ## Pull requests

-Good pull requests - patches, improvements, new features &mdash; are a fantastic help.
+Good pull requests &mdash; patches, improvements, new features &mdash; are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

 **Please ask first** before embarking on any significant pull request (e.g.